plan4res/p4r-env/README.md

 * For an install with CPLEX: Download CPLEX installer and put into p4r-env directory.
 It has to be a Linux version (with extension `.bin`)
 * For an install with GUROBI: Download GUROBI licence and put into p4r-env directory.
 * For an install with SCIP, install scip add-on first with bin/p4r add-on scip
+* For an install with HiGHS, install scip add-on first with bin/p4r add-on highs
 * Install SMS++ via ` bin/p4r add-on sms++ SOLVER=<solver> CPLEX=<cplex installer>.bin` GRBF=<gurobi licence>
-  solver can be:
-  for CPEX provide the installer with CPLEX=<cplex installer>; for GUROBI provide the licence with
+  solver can be: CPLEX, GUROBI, SCIP, HiGHS for CPEX provide the installer with CPLEX=<cplex installer>; for GUROBI provide the installer with GRBF=<gurobi installer> and copy the licence in p4r-env

 Get the SMS++ help with:
 > bin/p4r add-on sms++ help